-If you are thinking about applying to SUNY Stony Brook, the deadline for Fall 2022 admissions is January 15 and the application fee is $50.
-Application fees can add up, but some schools do have free applications and students who are struggling to afford application fees may qualify for for an application fee waiver.
+If you are planning on applying to SUNY Stony Brook, the deadline for Fall 2023 admissions is January 15 and the application fee costs $50.

-SUNY Stony Brook is avery difficult school to get into.
+Getting into SUNY Stony Brook is very difficult.
 SUNY Stony Brook evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 Schools that are very difficult to get into, like SUNY Stony Brook, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
 Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you shine.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.

 |Academic GPA||Very Important|